lammps/lammps/doc/src/Tools.rst

 """""

-When building on macOS, the build procedure will try to manufacture a drag-n-drop installer, LAMMPS-macOS-multiarch.dmg.
+When building on macOS, the build procedure will try to manufacture a drag-n-drop installer, LAMMPS-macOS-multiarch.dmg, when using the 'dmg' target (i.e. `cmake --build <build dir> --target dmg` or `make dmg`.

 To build multi-arch executables that will run on both, arm64 and x86_64 architectures natively, it is necessary to set the CMake variable ``-D CMAKE_OSX_ARCHITECTURES=arm64;x86_64``.
-To achieve wide compatibility with different macOS versions, you can also set
-``-D CMAKE_OSX_DEPLOYMENT_TARGET=11.0`` which will set compatibility to macOS 11 (Big Sur) and later, even if you are compiling on a more recent macOS version.
+To achieve wide compatibility with different macOS versions, you can also set ``-D CMAKE_OSX_DEPLOYMENT_TARGET=11.0`` which will set compatibility to macOS 11 (Big Sur) and later, even if you are compiling on a more recent macOS version.

-On macOS, compiling the LAMMPS GUI will automatically create a custom application bundle with a drag-n-drop installer in a .dmg file.

 Windows
 """""""

 On Windows currently only compilation from within Visual Studio 2022 is supported and tested.
-Compilation via CMake and Ninja is required.
-Qt needs to be installed, by preference downloaded from https://www.qt.io, into the ``C:\\Qt`` folder.
+Using CMake and Ninja as build system is required.
+Qt needs to be installed, tested was a package downloaded from https://www.qt.io, into the ``C:\\Qt`` folder.
 There is a custom `x64-GUI-MSVC` build configuration provided that will activate building the `lammps-gui.exe` executable in addition to LAMMPS.
 When requesting an installation from the `Build` menu, it will create a compressed zip file with the executables and required dependent .dll files.
 This zip file can be uncompressed and ``lammps-gui.exe`` run directly from there.
 The uncompressed folder can be added to the ``PATH`` environment and LAMMPS and LAMMPS GUI can be launched from anywhere from the command line.

 Linux
 """""

 Version 5.12 or later of the Qt library and CMake version 3.16 are required and those are provided by, e.g., Ubuntu 20.04LTS.
 Thus older Linux distributions are not likely to be supported, while more recent ones will work, even for pre-compiled executables (see above).
-After compiling with ``cmake --build <build folder>``, the script ``cmake/packaging/build-linux-tar.sh`` needs to be run to build a tar.gz file with the executables and their support libraries.
+After compiling with ``cmake --build <build folder>``, use ``cmake --build <build folder> --target tgz`` or ``make tgz`` to build a ``LAMMPS-Linux-amd64.tar.gz`` file with the executables and their support libraries.

 ----------